R-Haecker/sketch2face/readme.md

 In our project the goal was to crate a translation between image domains.
 As concrete application we present a model to generate images of real faces from simple sketches using a modified Version of a Cycle GAN being based on a Variational Autoencoder.
 by Christopher Lüken-Winkel and Richard Häcker

-For detailed information about the results have a look at our [report](assets/report.pdf).
+For detailed information about the results have a look at our [report](assets/documents/sketch2face.pdf).
-TODO upload the report to the assets folder
 ## Models
 You can train and configure the following models.
 - *VAE*: Variational Autoencoder